Lost World of the Bradshaws (Guion Guion)

 The four main styles

-As well as showing signs of status hierarchies that weren’t believed to have existed until the development of agriculture 10,000 years ago and being suggestive of picture writing, the art also undermines conventional theories of human history with a painting of a canoe with four people on board seems to show technology that wasn't believed to have existed until the rise of the Roman and Chinese civilisations 2,000 years ago.
+As well as showing signs of status hierarchies that weren’t believed to have existed until the development of agriculture 10,000 years ago, the art also undermines conventional theories of human technicalogical development.
+Specifically, a painting of a canoe with four people on board seems to show technology that wasn't believed to have existed until the rise of the Roman and Chinese civilisations 2,000 years ago.
 One feature of the canoe is what appears to be a rudder at the stern.
 (It is generally believed that ancient Romans and Chinese invented the stern mounted rudder in the 1st century AD.)

 A second feature of the canoe is the very high front and back ends.
 Because Australian canoes were usually made from hollowed out trees or bark curled upwards, the fronts and ends of canoes are usually the same height as the middle sections.
 If the Bradshaw people made the canoe from a tree, it would have had to have been a tree almost as wide as a person, which would have been extremely difficult to cut down and carve using stone tools.
 Likewise, if it were made from wrapped bark, then the front and back would need to be affixed somehow, which would require a method to give strength and water tightness.
 More practical methods to attain the high front and backs would be to use a combination of pieces of wood, which would probably require metal carving, drilling, sawing and shaping tools, which were only believed to have been invented around 4,000 years ago.
 Alternatively, animal skins could be woven over a frame made out of strong but flexible material like bamboo and then made water tight using resin or tar.
 Neither technique was known to be used in Australia.